-Several years in advance of your actual retirement, you can take some steps to prepare and allow yourself to enjoy this milestone without the anxiety of the unknown.
+Several years in advance of your actual retirement, you can take some retirement readiness steps to prepare and allow yourself to enjoy this milestone without the anxiety of the unknown.
 So grab the sunscreen and take a bit of a retirement test drive.

 While it is true that some of your current expenses will be less in retirement, putting pencil to paper will give you a better idea of the true difference.
 Creating a retirement budget and living with it may encourage you to set aside more money, alter the age you plan to retire and prevent any surprises.
 Also, if you have a travel bucket list, a budget will help make sure your plans align with your retirement income.